-Covid 19 coronavirus: Supermarket pricing, staffing, stock in govt spotlight
+Covid 19 coronavirus: Supermarket pricing, staffing, stock in spotlight

 Ministers will also discuss whether to let supermarkets trade through the Good Friday and Easter Sunday holiday – two days that most retailers are prohibited from opening on.

-Ardern said the government is in frequent contact with the chief executives of the supermarket chains and will raise the Easter trading issue with them as well.
+Ardern said the Government is in frequent contact with the chief executives of the supermarket chains and will raise the Easter trading issue with them as well.
 A decision would need to be made soon, she said.

 "But I would like to talk to the leadership within the chains just because of workforce issues and so on."